-Dr Daniel Tennant is a Lecturer in Cancer Biochemistry studying hypoxia and cancer metabolism.
+Dr Daniel Tennant is a Reader in Metabolic Biochemistry studying hypoxia and cancer metabolism.

-Lecturer in Cancer Biochemistry, School of Cancer Sciences, College of Medical and Dental Sciences, University of Birmingham.
+Reader in Metabolic Biochemistry, Institute of Metabolism and Systems Research, College of Medical and Dental Sciences, University of Birmingham.

 Background and Research focus

-Dr Tennant is a Lecturer in Cancer Biochemistry in the School of Cancer Sciences.
-His research group studies hypoxia and cancer metabolism, an area that is increasingly linking with immune regulation.
+Dr Tennant is a Reader in Metabolic Biochemistry in the Institute of Metabolism and Systems Research.
+His research group studies hypoxia and cancer metabolism, an area that is increasingly linked with immune regulation.
 The altered metabolism of cancer cells is considered to be essential to the transformation of normal cells into cancer cells and thought to be conserved in majority, if not all cancers.
-This hallmark metabolic transformation utilizes considerably less oxygen and fundamentally alters energy production mechanisms.
-Current research in the Tennant laboratory examines the manner by which hypoxia leads to alterations in cellular metabolism, both via changes in the transcriptome and direct energetic and redox-based alterations.
+Current research in the Tennant laboratory examines the manner by which the process of oncogenic transformation alters metabolism, and specifically how tumoural hypoxia leads to alterations in cellular metabolism.
 His laboratory contains cutting edge equipment necessary to carry out this work, including a Don Whitley Hypoxystation.
-In addition, his close links with Professor Ulrich Günther at the UK’s largest NMR facility (Henry Wellcome Building) and Professor Mark Viant at the Advanced Mass Spectrometry Facility, allows him to perform state-of-the-art metabolic flux analysis research to study cellular metabolism.
-Collectively, these studies will provide an in-depth understanding of cancer-specific metabolic processes with the ultimate aim of developing novel, potentially selective and broadly applicable drugs to treat multiple malignancies.
+In addition, he directs the Metabolic Tracer Analysis Core (MTAC), which performs cutting-edge analysis of metabolic pathway use through stable isotope tracing.
+Dr. Tennant’s research investigates both the transformed cells and stromal component of tumours, including how they act as a collective unit.
+His studies are aimed at providing an in-depth understanding of cancer-specific metabolic processes with the ultimate aim of developing novel, potentially selective and broadly applicable drugs to treat multiple malignancies.

 Cancer Biochemistry; hypoxia; Cancer metabolism; glioma; tumour microenvironment.

-Dan has recently expanded his research interest by focusing on understanding and therapeutically targeting the tumour microenvironment, particularly under-researched cancers such as glioma.
-Dan has already attracted funding from the Royal Society to support his work.
-He has published reviews in high impact journals, such as Cell and Nature Reviews Cancer, and has been invited to speak at International Conferences.
+Dan has recently expanded his research interest by focusing on understanding and therapeutically targeting the tumour microenvironment, particularly under-researched cancers such as glioma and multiple myeloma.
+Dan has attracted funding from funders including Cancer Research UK to support his work.
+He has published research and reviews in high impact journals, such as Cell Reports, Leukemia and Nature Reviews Cancer, and has been invited to speak at multiple international conferences.
 Alongside his research Dan is heavily involved in teaching undergraduate and postgraduate students.
-In particular he serves as module lead in the Genomics module of the new MSc in Translation Medicine as well as delivering lectures and tutorials on MSc and BMedSc courses.
-Finally, he is the lead coordinator for the School of Cancer Sciences external seminar programme.
+In particular he delivers lectures and tutorials on MSc and BMedSc courses.